publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 ##### Our stewardship is integral to the evolution of fundamental services for 45+ Dutch municipalities.

 The OpenZaak codebase is currently in incubation with our codebase stewardship team.
-It is an open-source case register API provision platform for municipalities who want to deliver citizen-friendly services online.
+It is an open source case register API provision platform for municipalities who want to deliver citizen-friendly services online.

 OpenZaak is a production-ready API platform that implements a widely used standard for case-oriented working.
 It allows municipalities to offer safe and reliable online services to their citizens.
 Because OpenZaak relies on the Dutch national case-oriented working standard, it becomes easier to securely exchange data with other municipalities or applications.